DBSDs/vite-plugin-vue-inspector/README.md

    *
    * WARNING: only set this if you know exactly what it does.
    */
-  appendTo?: string | RegExp
+  appendTo?: string | RegExp;

   /**
    * Customize openInEditor host (e.g. http://localhost:3000)
    * @default false
    * @deprecated This option is deprecated and removed in 5.0.
 The plugin now automatically detects the correct host.
    */
-  openInEditorHost?: string | false
+  openInEditorHost?: string | false;

   /**
    * lazy load inspector times (ms)
    * @default false
    */
-  lazyLoad?: number | false
+  lazyLoad?: number | false;

   /**
    * disable inspector on editor open
    * @default false
    */
-  disableInspectorOnEditorOpen?: boolean
+  disableInspectorOnEditorOpen?: boolean;

   /**
    * Hide information in VNode and produce clean html in DevTools